panndda/SQL-murder-mystery/Story.md

 From interview
 Where person_id=67318
 ```
-At this stage, the query returned the confession of one of the suspects with person_id (67318) where he said ```I was hired by a woman with a lot of money.
+At this stage, the query returned the confession of one of the suspects with person_id (67318) where he said;
+> I was hired by a woman with a lot of money.
 I don't know her name but I know she's around 5'5" (65") or 5'7" (67").
 She has red hair and she drives a Tesla Model S. I know that she attended the SQL Symphony Concert 3 times in December 2017.
-She has red hair and she drives a Tesla Model S. I know that she attended the SQL Symphony Concert 3 times in December 2017.```
+She has red hair and she drives a Tesla Model S. I know that she attended the SQL Symphony Concert 3 times in December 2017.

 ![10](https://github.com/panndda/SQL-murder-mystery/blob/main/New%20folder/10.PNG)

-# Step 8:
+## Step 8:
 Now, he has supplied us with information about person that sent him.
 They are;
-a.
-Tesla
+1. Tesla
-b.
-Model S
+2. Model S
-c.
-65” OR 67”
+3. 65” OR 67”
-d.
-Red Hair
+4. Red Hair
-e.
-Female
+5. Female
-f.
-Rich
+6. Rich
-g.
-Attended SQL Symphony 3 times in December in 2017
+7. Attended SQL Symphony 3 times in December in 2017.

 We are going to query the drivers_license table to get information about the suspect that sent Jeremy, the query below would do that
 ```sql
 SELECT *